kardianos/vendor-spec/README.md

 	 version control systems.
 Centralized systems should just use Version.
  * Q: Why not contain a hash of each package to ensure the package doesn't change?
-    - A: The copied package will likely change when the imports are rewritten.
-Tools are free to add a hash, but it should not be standard.
+    - A: The copied package will change when the imports are rewritten.
+Tools are free to add a hash, but it is not standard.
  * Q: Why not just re-use godeps meta-data file?
     - A: The godeps meta-data file includes the revision number in with the revision hash.
-	 It includes the go version number which is detrimental in a team, especially when one team member is tasked with getting a product ready for the next Go version before that Go version is released.
+	 It includes the go version number which is detrimental in a team with multiple go version, common when testing a new go release.
 	 It also lacks a Local field for adequate re-write support and doesn't have a time of revision.
  * Q: Why record the name of the last tool to write out the vendor file?